What is Macroeconomic Factor?

 - The costs incurred by various business entities in the production of goods which thereafter made available for sale in the market will also affect the purchasing power of each and every person of an economy as in a situation where the incomes of the citizens remains the same and the costs of purchasing a product increases this directly means that the demand of the product will automatically decrease or falls.

 - The policies with regards to the general population or could be called as public may also be called as macroeconomic factors.
 It includes environmental policies that are incurred by businesses and the costs and business tax may also be increased because of the same.

 - Market failureMarket FailureMarket failure in economics is defined as a situation when a faulty allocation of resources in a market.
 It is triggered when there is an acute mismatch between supply and demand.
 As a result, prices do not match reality or when individual interests are not aligned with collective interests. could also affect the economy adversely.

 - Competition is necessary for development if there is no competitive market then the seller will start charging unreasonable amounts as well.

-- Business cyclesBusiness CyclesThe business cycle represents the expansion and contraction of the economy that occurs due to ups and downs in the gross domestic product (GDP) of a country.
-It is experienced over the long term and goes parallel with the natural growth rate. are also important as the time required or given for payments is also a macroeconomic factor.
+- Business cyclesBusiness CyclesThe business cycle refers to the alternating phases of economic growth and decline. are also important as the time required or given for payments is also a macroeconomic factor.

 - Growth can be seen by observing the investments made or withdrawn.